Package 'prismatic'

 shift

-Numeric between 0 and 1, 0 will do zero lightening, 1 will do complete lightening turning the color to white.
+A number between 0 and 1.
+0 will do zero lightening, and 1 will do complete lightening, turning the color to white.
 Defaults to 0.5.

 space